telegraph/smart-stub/README.md

     The optional withTransformerParameter() method will indicate the state this action should place you in If you are not interested in state, use withTransformerParameter("nextState", "any") or omit the line.

+    The mappings can be added on the fly by the tests.

 ### Prime next response